DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/25-Bootstrap.md

 The key idea behind the bootstrap is that we estimate the population with the sample, this is called the *plug in principle*, if something is unknown then substitute an estimate of it.
 We can then generate new samples from this population estimate.
 The bootstrap does not improve the accuracy of the original estimate, in fact the bootstrap distribution is centered on the original sample estimate.
 Instead we only get information about the variability of the sample estimate.
 Some people are suspicious that we are using the data over and over.
 But remember we are just getting estimates of variability.
 In traditional statistics, when we calculate the sample standard deviation, we are using sample mean.
 Thus we are using the data twice.
 Always think of the bootstrap as providing a way to find the variability in an estimate.

+#### RENAME - PUTTING IT ALL TOGETHER or CULMINATING EXAMPLE ####

 ## Confidence interval for difference in means

 To bring all the ideas we have learned so far in this block we will work an example of testing for a difference of two means.
 In our opinion, the easiest method to understand is the permutation test and the most difficult is the one based on the mathematical derivation, because of the assumptions necessary to get a mathematical solution for the sampling distribution.
 We will also introduce how to use the bootstrap to get a confidence interval.

-### Health evaluation and linkage of primary care

-The HELP study was a clinical trial for adult inpatients recruited from a detoxification unit.
-Patients with no primary care physician were randomized to receive a multidisciplinary assessment and a brief motivational intervention or usual care, with the goal of linking them to primary medical care.
+### HELP example

+Let’s return to the Health Evaluation and Linkage to Primary Care data set, `HELPrct` in the **mosaicData** package.
+Previously, we looked at whether there was a difference in `substance` of abuse between males and females.

-We are interested if there is a difference between male and female ages.
+We are now interested in whether there is a difference between male and female ages.

 ```r